 - Make regular repayments.

 Make full use of the interest-free period by drawing out a schedule of regular repayments.
 Aim to pay off your full balance within the promotional period if possible, and follow that schedule responsibly to achieve your debt freedom.

 - Use savings to help pay down the balance.

 Channel all resources towards paying off your debts, including spare cash and savings.
 This tip is especially relevant if you’re near the end of the balance transfer promotional period and you still have debt remaining.

 - Avoid making new purchases.

-Apart from being potentially charged interest on your new purchases, your best strategy is to dedicate all available resources towards paying down your debt.
-Even if the card is offering 0% interest on purchases, remember that any new purchases will set you back that much further.
+Dedicate all available resources towards paying down your debt.
+Even if the card is offering 0% intro APR on purchases, remember that any new purchases will accrue interest and set you back.

-Sit down, research the options and do the math to see which card will deliver the greatest savings and convenience in the long run.
+Research your options and do the math to determine which card will deliver the greatest savings and convenience in the long run.
 Remember to only buy what you need and spend the rest on repaying that debt.
-When you compare providers be sure to factor in how well they serve your plan on the whole rather than just the longest intro rate.
-Good luck!
+When you compare providers for balance transfer cards, be sure to factor in how well they serve your plan on the whole rather than just the longest intro rate.

 Frequently asked questions